Principles of operator algebras: 11c. Type II algebras

 Regarding the proof, this is something quite technical, generalizing what we know, or rather what we don't, about the type I finite case, which is substantially easier.
 We refer here to Dixmier \cite{dix}, and with the comment that we will see soon examples of all this.

-As before in the type I case, it is possible to add a bit of infinity in the above, and we have the following result, which is a bit more technical, but more general too:
+As before in the type I case, it is possible to add a bit of infinity in the above, and we have the following result, which is a bit more general, but more technical too:

 \begin{fact}[Reduction theory, type II case] Given a von Neumann algebra $A\subset B(H)$ which is of type ${\rm II}$, in a suitable sense, if we write its center $Z(A)\subset A$ as

 with $X$ being a measured space, then the whole algebra decomposes as